Vibrant-Media-Lab/Vortex-Timer/README.md

 [Visit Web App](https://jennzheng12315.github.io/Archipelago)

 # About
 Created with JavaScript, HTML, and CSS, this web app sets up a series of timers based on user inputs.
-Each timer has three buttons:
+Each timer has two buttons:
 * _Start/Pause_: starts the timer if it is not running, stops the timer if it is running
 * _Reset_: reverts the timer back to its original time (based on user input)

-* _Next_: Ends the round and moves on to the next timer.
-If the last timer is reached, all timers reset.
+Note: There is a next button, but it is hidden using CSS since there is only one timer.

 Clicking the gear icon on the right takes the user back to the input fields, where they can enter new starting times.